 It is actually nigh-on impossible to say in what way a DSF is best or ‘truly’ represented, in terms of more ‘normal’ or familiar audio files, such as FLAC.
 The two formats use fundamentally different ways of encoding sound, but the general feel in the music industry seems to be that DSF64 most approximately matches 88.2KHz/24-bit FLAC-style sampling rates.
-If your SACD contains DSF128, DSF256 or even DSF512 (none do that I am aware of!), then 88.2KHz might be a little on the low side… in which case, you’ll need to use a different conversion tool than AUAC, because that’s been hard-coded to use 24-bit 88.2KHz sampling when converting DSFs (i.e., AUAC assumes that every DSF it meets will be a DSF64 one).
-But be aware that even with AUAC, you’re getting around 4 times the data you would from a standard CD (44.1KHz doubling to 88.2KHz, plus 16-bit sampling going to 24-bit).
+If your SACD contains DSF128, DSF256 or even DSF512, then 88.2KHz might be a little on the low side… in which case, you’ll need to tell AUAC to output to ‘Extremely Hi-Res FLAC’, which is 24-bit at 192KHz sampling -by specifying a -o=xhires switch when launching AUAC.
+If you don’t mention -o=xhires, the default is -o=hires, which is the 24-bit/88.2KHz ‘standard hi-res’ format I’ve previously mentioned.
+Be aware that even with AUAC in its default hi-res mode, you’re still getting around 4 times the data you would from a standard CD (44.1KHz doubling to 88.2KHz, plus 16-bit sampling going to 24-bit).
 That’s why the converted FLACs you see two screenshots back are so large.
 So these are still genuinely high-resolution FLACs and are currently the best-known fit for ‘standard’ DSFs of the sort that SACDs commonly use.

 6.0 An Alternative Ripping Technique